yiqingxyq/Eider/README.md

 Code for ACL 2022 Finding paper "[EIDER: Empowering Document-level Relation Extraction with Efficient Evidence Extraction and Inference-stage Fusion](https://arxiv.org/abs/2106.08657)"

 ## Dataset
-The [DocRED](https://www.aclweb.org/anthology/P19-1074/) dataset can be downloaded following the instructions at [link](https://github.com/thunlp/DocRED/tree/master/data).
+The [DocRED](https://www.aclweb.org/anthology/P19-1074/) dataset can be downloaded following the instructions at [link](https://drive.google.com/drive/folders/1owp7ZRbrMl_s1ljIh6AvnmniLJSliV6h?usp=sharing).
+Noted that the dev.json file has been modified in Aug, 2021.
+The modified version contains 998 documents.
+We use the original version of dev.json, which contains 1000 documents.

 The expected structure of files is:
 ```